Balwant Wankhade: Political career

 In 2009, he contested as an independent from the Daryapur Assembly constituency, where he lost, but got the second highest number of votes.
 Daryapur Assembly constituency is reserved for Scheduled Castes (SC).

 In the 2014 assembly elections, he contested as a candidate of RPI(G) from Daryapur.
 This time too he had to face defeat.
-But, in 2019, he contested as a Congress Party candidate and was elected with more than 30,000 votes.
-He resigned from his MLA on 12 June 2024 after being elected as MP in Amravati Lok Sabha constituency on 4 June 2024.
+But, in 2019, he contested as a Congress party candidate and was elected with a margin of more than 30,000 votes.
+He resigned from his MLA position on 12 June 2024 after being elected as MP from Amravati Lok Sabha constituency on 4 June 2024.

 Amravati Lok Sabha Constituency is reserved for Scheduled Castes.
 Navneet Kaur Rana's independent candidature in the 2019 Lok Sabha elections was supported by the Indian National Congress and the Nationalist Congress Party.
 However, she supported the BJP government at the center immediately after the elections.
 Due to this, the Maha Vikas Aghadi fielded Balwant Wankhede against Navneet Rana during the 2024 Lok Sabha elections.

 Wankhade won the Amravati Lok Sabha constituency in the 2024 Lok Sabha election.
 He defeated BJP candidate and then MP Navneet Kaur Rana.
 He was elected with almost 20,000 votes.
 On 24 June 2024, Wankhede took oath as a member of parliament in the Lok Sabha.
 He is one of the three Buddhist MPs in the 18th Lok Sabha.